- The Best Snake Bedding

 - 10. Zoo Med Eco Cage Carpet

-Getting the right type of bedding – or substrate – for your new reptile is key to meeting his needs and also to make cleaning out his tank quick and easy.
+Getting the right type of bedding – or substrate – for your new pet reptile is key to meeting their needs and also to make cleaning out their tank quick and easy.
 And not all substrates are suitable for every type of snake.
-With some species liking to burrow while others need a more humid atmosphere, choosing the right snake substrate can seem a little confusing.
+With some species liking to burrow and others needing a more humid atmosphere, choosing the right snake substrate can seem a little confusing.
 But don’t worry, we have your pet’s best interests at heart with our guide to the best snake bedding you can buy.

 The Best Snake Bedding